romankuchin/ica0002-2022/01-intro/README.md

 Add our course bot as a collaborator to your repository.
 This is needed for the teachers to provision virtual machines for you to practice, and check your task submissions.
-Go to your new repository settings, select `Manage access` in the left menu, click `Invite collaborator` and add user `ica0002-bot` (here is its GitHub profile: [https://github.com/ica0002-bot](https://github.com/ica0002-bot)).
+Go to your new repository settings, select `Collaborators` in the left menu, click `Add people` and add user `ica0002-bot` (here is its GitHub profile: [https://github.com/ica0002-bot](https://github.com/ica0002-bot)).

 Once you have completed all the steps above your repository should appear in